-find the Model Mail

-- Usage of the Model Mail can be used to send and receive mail messages internal to the model, allowing team members and other stakeholders to communicate effectively about the model and its content.
+find the Model Mail Model Mail can be used to send and Usage of the Model Mail receive mail messages internal to the model, allowing team members and other stakeholders to communicate effectively about the model and its content.
 A typical scenario might be a team member sending a message with a link to a set of Requirements to a number of people, asking for their comments.

-- Options for

-the ModelModel Mail has the option to insert links

-to a variety of repository items, including

-diagrams, matrices, images, searches,

-Help topics, attributes, operations, Model

-Library and more.

-- Learn more Model Mail about the Model Mail
+Options for Model Mail has the option to insert links to a variety of repository items, including the Model Mail diagrams, matrices, images, searches, Help topics, attributes, operations, Model Library and more.
+Model Mail Learn more about the Model Mail